 Amateur Photographer verdict

-Gives APS-C users an affordable way to shoot at wide apertures and at a classic focal length
+This lens gives APS-C users an affordable way to shoot at wide apertures and at a classic focal length.
+It performed well optically in our tests.

 Pros